Global Public Health

 To strengthen health systems means analysing and identifying areas of weakness in the multi-level structure, and flow and accessibility of resources within the primary, secondary and tertiary health systems, institutions and organisations, and related organisational, administrative, staffing and clinical practices across a given national health infrastructure.
 It then implicates making evidence-based decisions to improve weaknesses through the systematic prioritisation of specific areas of financing, organisation, facilities, bureaucratic, surveillance and medical activities and practices in the fields of health prevention, protection, diagnostics, treatments, delivery of healthcare, and health promotion among societies, communities and individuals.
 It also means to enhance existing strengthens and supplement them with key innovations where there are deficits, gaps opportunities and room for improvements.

-I have researched and analysed weak health systems, I led a data-collection team of clinicians in Moscow, and researched and wrote a set of MEDCO country of origin report, for the European Asylum Support Office (EASO) on health and healthcare across the Russian Federation.
+I have researched and analysed weak health systems.
+I led a data-collection team of clinicians in Moscow, and researched and wrote a set of MEDCO country of origin report, for the European Asylum Support Office (EASO) on health and healthcare across the Russian Federation.
 For this assignment, I also wrote 10 topical reports on different disease and patients groups in the former Soviet country.
 These consisted of psychiatry, endocrinology, pulmonology, nephrology, neurology, infectious diseases, cardiovascular diseases, disabled patients, paediatrics, and geriatric patients.
 These reports are designed to provide health background information on all asylum claimants in EU countries and also for use by other EU institutions such as the International Criminal Court in The Hague.
 They are official EU documents.

 Monitoring and Evaluation (MEL)